 1Power requirements vary by manufacturer.
+2With one power module.
+3With two power modules.

-- 2. Ensure that the relative humidity in your laboratory is between 40 and 80% with no condensation.
-A temperature and humidity monitor in your laboratory helps ensure that the climate is within these specifications. - 3.
-Ensure that the air in your site is free of excess particulate matter. - For reference, the air should contain fewer than 100,000 particles (larger than 5 μ m) per cubic meter.
+2. Ensure that the relative humidity in your laboratory is between 5 and 95% with no condensation.
+A temperature and humidity monitor in your laboratory helps ensure that the climate is within these specifications.

+3. Ensure that the air in your site is free of excess particulate matter.

+For reference, the air should contain fewer than 100,000 particles (larger than 5 μ m) per cubic meter.
 If the concentration is larger than this amount, dust can accumulate on electronic components.
 This accumulation reduces their ability to cool off properly and could cause them to overheat.
-If your environment is particularly dusty, we recommend that you purchase the optional dust filter for your system. - 4.
-Ensure that your site is free of electrostatic discharge (ESD), which may damage the electronic components of your system.
+If your environment is particularly dusty, we recommend that you purchase the optional dust filter for your system.

+4. Ensure that your site is free of electrostatic discharge (ESD), which may damage the electronic components of your system.
 Ensure your static has been discharged before touching internal components of the instrument.
 ESD can damage sensitive components, resulting in premature failures.